-Emma’s focus is on bridging the gap between legal academia and practice.
-She works closely with leading solicitors, barristers and members of the judiciary to enhance curriculum design, write academic and practitioner publications and on research projects.
+Emma’s role includes curriculum development and course design for vocational and practitioner courses.
+Her focus is on bridging the gap between legal academia and practice.
+She works closely with leading solicitors, barristers and members of the judiciary to enhance curriculum design, write academic and practitioner publications and on practice-focused research projects.

-Emma is the Course Leader for the Freshfields LLM in Environmental, Planning and Regulatory Law, a bespoke academic and skills masters course for Freshfields Associates.
-Emma is also the Nottingham Law School Relationship Manager for the Visiting and Honorary Professors Faculty and a member of the Nottingham Law School Employers' Advisory Board.
+Emma is a member of the Nottingham Trent University Academic Board, the Nottingham Law School Relationship Manager for the Visiting and Honorary Professors Faculty, and a member of the Nottingham Law School Employers' Advisory Board.

-Emma teaches litigation, dispute resolution, negotiation, advocacy, research, cognitive interviewing, and professional written and oral skills on the LPC, BPTC and practitioner LLM courses.
+Emma teaches civil litigation, dispute resolution, negotiation, advocacy, research, cognitive interviewing, professional legal practice and professional written and oral skills on the LLB, Legal Practice Course (LPC) and practitioner LLM courses.

-Prior to joining Nottingham Law School, Emma spent 12 years as a solicitor in commercial practice in the fields of environmental law, commercial litigation and public inquiries.
-Her work included heading up a team of specialist civil environmental lawyers dealing with multimillion pound disputes and working on the Saville Inquiry into the events of Bloody Sunday.
+Prior to joining Nottingham Law School, Emma spent 12 years as a solicitor in commercial practice in the fields of public inquiries, commercial litigation, and environmental law.
+Her work included working on the Saville Inquiry into the events of Bloody Sunday and heading up a team of specialist civil environmental lawyers dealing with multimillion pound disputes.

-During her time at Nottingham Law School, Emma has taught on the GDL, LPC, BPTC and LLM programmes.
-She has been a reviewer and assessor for the SRA's innovative Work Based Learning pilot, a scheme that enables LPC graduates to qualify as solicitors outside the training contract regime.
+During her time at Nottingham Law School, Emma has taught on the LLB, GDL, LPC, BPTC and practitioner LLM programmes.
+She was a reviewer and assessor for the SRA's innovative Work Based Learning pilot, a scheme that enabled LPC graduates to qualify as solicitors outside the training contract regime.